Summary (posts follow):

 Discrediting one national politician on video will have more of an impact than a thousand "tea parties".
 My repeated attempts to make that point to them have mostly fallen on deaf ears; like Obama cultists they reflexively dismiss anyone who opposes what they're doing in any way.
 For an unknown reason, the tea partiers glommed onto worthless street protests rather than trying to come up with better, smarter tactics.

 The response from liberals/Democrats has been predictable and boils down to just calling names, whether "teabagger" (Rachel Maddow example: peekURL.com/v22exsh ) or "racists" (see Janeane Garofalo).
-I have yet to see a liberal/Democrat actually try to present even a mostly valid argument.
+I have yet to see a liberal/Democrat actually try to present even a mostly valid argument against their fringe ideology.
 If the Democrats weren't what they are, they could point out that even as we have two wars going on and millions of Americans are unemployed and suffering through a recession, the tea partiers are whining about the relatively small amount of taxes they pay.
-They could mostly correctly portray the partiers are selfish, small-minded people who have little interest in the welfare of their fellow citizens.
+They could mostly correctly portray the partiers as anti-American, selfish, small-minded people who have little interest in the welfare of their fellow citizens and in good government.
 Instead of trying to catch partiers in gaffes, they could challenge them for actual solutions (which could then be shown to be faulty).
 Of course, that would require the Democrats to be something quite different from what they currently are.

 Yes.
 The partiers are to a small extent splitting the GOP and demanding purity rather than trying to expand the GOP base.
 Their ideas just aren't that popular and never will be.
 It makes political sense for the Democrats to ignore or covertly support the tea parties because they're in effect serving the interests of the Democrats.
 That doesn't, of course, mean that would be the right thing to do.